 And now here we are asking you to pay us and to trust us to help you build better software faster, cheaper, and higher quality.

 The difference is we aren't going to sell you any kind of one-size-fits-all approach because there isn't one.
 We honestly don't know what will work for you.
-What we do know is we build software ourselves and see what works and what doesn't, and we know what the highest performing organizations, in and out of tech, have in common.
-We will lead you beyond Scrum and help you build an organizational culture and establish a set of technical practices to become one of them in a way that's uniquely yours.
+What we do know is we build software ourselves.
+We will introduce you to many techniques you can apply to be truly agile and optimize for delivery, and we know what the highest performing organizations, in and out of tech, have in common.
+We will guide you towards deciding which of these technical practices make the most sense for you, so you can become a high performing organization in your own right doing it in a way uniquely yours.

 Session 1: Leadership, Communication, Trust, and Psychological Safety